 Munidasa is the founding father of 3 flagship eating places: Nihonbashi, a restaurant serving proper Japanese food, which has the distinction of being the primary Sri Lankan restaurant to have ever made it to Asia’s 50 Best Restaurants List, The Ministry of Crab, a restaurant that takes pleasure in serving fresh export great Sri Lankan lagoon crabs and has been ranked in Asia’s top 50 eating place list for the 5th consecutive 12 months in 2019, and Kama Sutra – the newest addition that specialises in current Sri Lankan delicacies.

-But what is thrilling is that Munidasa has by no means attempted to merge Japanese cuisine with Sri Lankan.
+But what is thrilling is that Munidasa has by no means attempted to merge Japanese cuisine with Sri Lankan cuisine.
 “People often ask me if I am more Japanese or greater Sinhalese.
-Well, I am similarly each!
+Well, I am similar to each!
 I even dream in two languages.
-I actually have special palates and that is why one of my eating places serves proper Japanese and the other are true to their Sri Lankan roots.
+I have special palates and that is why one of my eating places serves proper Japanese and the other is true to their Sri Lankan roots.
 Fusion food is set 30 years vintage, and it died 15 years lower back.
 I think the eating place enterprise in India wishes to wake up to this reality!

 Accidental chef

 It may come as a wonder that Munidasa isn’t always an educated chef.
 In truth, he planned to graduate from Johns Hopkins University, USA, with a double degree in pc engineering and international members of the family.
-But he lost his father just before his very last exams and needed to come back to be along with his own family.
-His father had long toyed with the idea of beginning a Japanese eating place and Munidasa decided to provide it a pass.
-But ask him what introduced him to this career and he laughs, “Hunger!
+But he lost his father just before his very last exams and needed to come back to be with his own family.
+His father had long toyed with the idea of beginning a Japanese eating place, and Munidasa decided to give it a pass.
+But ask him what introduced him to this career, and he laughs, “Hunger!
 I can’t eat horrific meals!”